 1) Hang in an accessible location

-We hang ours on the back side of our kitchen closet door.
+Many people choose to hang theirs on the back side of their kitchen closet door.
 It’s out of sight, but very easy to access in times of need.

 2) Pull black drawstrings

-When a small fire starts, you can get to the blanket by pulling the two black drawstrings that hang from the bottom of the blanket.
+When a small fire starts, you can usually get to the blanket by pulling the two black drawstrings that hang from the bottom of many blankets.
 The blanket will fall from its red bag.

 3) Hold the blanket like a shield between you and the fire